 Tools such as College in Colorado are available to assist you and your family in exploring your financial aid options and to get an early start on the financial aid process.
 This will provide you with an opportunity to increase your knowledge of the financial aid process and with the various types of student aid.
 When you are ready to attend college, you will need to complete the Free Application for Federal Student Aid (FAFSA).

-DISCLAIMER: Federal regulations, as set forth in the Higher Education Opportunities Act, require that all institutions of higher education, including Aims Community College, make publically available a Net Price Calculator to assist with estimates of cost of attendance.
+DISCLAIMER: Federal regulations, as set forth in the Higher Education Opportunities Act, require that all institutions of higher education, including Aims Community College, make publicly available a Net Price Calculator to assist with estimates of cost of attendance.
 The U.S. Department of Education provided the template for this Net Price Calculator (NPC).
 The NPC, and any information made available to you, are provided as self-help tools for independent use and are not intended to offer financial advice.

 Aims cannot guarantee the accuracy or applicability of the Net Price Calculator or its results in regards to individual circumstances.
 The NPC does not account for some information that could significantly affect your cost estimate.
 For instance, the NPC uses only standard (not differential) tuition rates and calculates on 12 credit hours per semester.
 Also, note that the Net Price Calculator reflects information from the 2015-16 academic year, as specified by the U.S. Department of Education